Apply for a building consent

 When you have all of the required documentation and are ready to lodge your application, you can do so through Objective Build.

-Once we have completed a vetting check to confirm we have received a complete application, we will send you an initial invoice for the fees for your application via Objective Build
+Once we have completed a vetting check to confirm that we have received a complete application, we will send you an initial invoice for the fees for your application via Objective Build.

-• Our initial fee for administration time, processing time, a specified number of inspections and issuing the code compliance certificate for the proposed work.
+• our initial fee for administration time, processing time, a specified number of inspections and issuing the code compliance certificate for the proposed building work

-• If more time or inspections than is stated is taken, additional fees will be charged before the building consent or Code Compliance Certificate is r issued.
+• if more time or inspections are required, additional fees will be charged before the building consent or Code Compliance Certificate is issued

 • Ministry of Business, Innovation and Employment (MBIE) and BRANZ levies

-To make a payment, go to your application in Objective Build to see the payment methods.
+To make a payment, go to your application in Objective Build to see the available payment methods.

 https://kiteworks.huttcity.govt.nz/form/property#/